 And still we may sometimes during the day experience the thought of a spoken word in the completeness and liveliness we just described, and we may even be able to communicate this experience directly and completely through our spoken word.

 Most probably, the experience of such a vivid transmission of information would, at first, be regarded as a "revelation," since such a unexpected experience, vivid as it is, would appear like a miracle to today's man.

-where the larynx is located, the spoken word also originates on the level
+the larynx is located, the spoken word also originates on the level of the

-of the mind, and we perceive it on the screen of our mind with our sense of
+mind, and we perceive it on the screen of our mind with our sense of hearing,

-hearing, that is, we hear this spoken word inside.
-Only then do we pronounce
+that is, we hear this spoken word inside.
+Only then do we pronounce it outwardly

 We all are familiar with this systematic process directed out-wardly from within, and we can experience it at any time.